llvm/clangir/Dialect/ops.md

 `cir.if` defines no values and the 'else' can be omitted. `cir.yield` must explicitly terminate the region if it has more than one block.

-Traits: AutomaticAllocationScope, NoRegionArguments, RecursiveSideEffects
+Traits: AutomaticAllocationScope, NoRegionArguments, RecursivelySpeculatableImplTrait

-Interfaces: RegionBranchOpInterface
+Interfaces: ConditionallySpeculatable, RegionBranchOpInterface

 #### Operands: